 Road To Recovery is an American Cancer Society program designed to help improve the quality of life and reduce barriers to care for cancer patients undergoing active treatment by transporting them to and from cancer-related treatment appointments.

-The Road To Recovery Volunteer driver can help provide people with transportation to and from their cancer-related treatment appointments.
-Drivers donate their time and the use of their personal vehicles to help ensure that people with cancer get the treatments they need.
+Road To Recovery Volunteer drivers donate their time and the use of their personal vehicles to help ensure that people with cancer get the treatments they need.
 Volunteer drivers are also there to show support and provide information and resource referrals coordinated through the American Cancer Society.
+Accept only the rides that fit YOUR schedule, availability and driving area - it's extremely flexible!

 Follows program guidelines and maintains required volunteer eligibility requirements.